rakibsarowar/rakibsarowar/README.md

 And also, a passionate Web Developer from Gazipur, Bangladesh.
 </p>

 Welcome to my GitHub profile.
-I am an aspiring MERN & MEVN Stack Developer with strong knowledge of JavaScript, React JS, Vue JS, Next JS, Express & MongoDB.
+Already, I've shared my info in above.
+Rest of that, I love to code in my free times and have strong knowledge of JavaScript, React JS, Vue JS, Next JS, Express & MongoDB.
 I usually seek out new knowledge, technology and actively for developing my skills.
 Asiding full stack, I love play with Next Js & Redux.

 🟪 👀 I’m interested in Web Development <br>
 🟪 🌱 I’m currently learning Redux JS, Next JS & Vue JS.<br>